Morphologies and dynamics of micro-droplet impact onto an idealised scratch: Computational methodology

-The lattice Boltzmann method (LBM) is increasingly used to simulate the fluid mechanics of multiphase systems.
-The mesoscopic nature of the method, which retains some molecular-scale physics via probability density distributions, makes it well suited to multiphase simulations, with interface motion, break-up and coalescence readily captured in 3D.
-There are several different approaches to including multiphase and/or multicomponent effects into the LBM framework, including methods based on `colour gradients' \citep{gunstensen1991lattice}, free energy functionals \citep{Swift1995}, mean-field approximations \citep{he1999lattice}, and the `pseudo-potential' model \citep{Shan1993}.
+There are various approaches to including multiphase and/or multicomponent effects into the LBM framework, including methods based on `colour gradients' \citep{gunstensen1991lattice}, free energy functionals \citep{Swift1995}, mean-field approximations \citep{he1999lattice} and the `pseudo-potential' model \citep{Shan1993}.
 For a comprehensive review refer to \citet{Huang2015}.

-In this paper, we use the single-component pseudo-potential (SCPP) model due to its relative simplicity and efficiency, but incorporate several modifications suggested in the literature to allow simulations under real inkjet printing conditions.
-The method is detailed in section \ref{mthodsubsec1}.
-To capture the wetting phenomena and contact angle hysteresis (CAH), a geometric boundary condition is employed and this is described in section \ref{mthodsubsec2}.
+In this paper, we use the single-component pseudo-potential model due to its relative simplicity and efficiency, but incorporate several modifications suggested in the literature to allow simulations under real inkjet printing conditions.
+These include the form of pseudo-potential required to include arbitrary equations of state \citep{Yuan2006}, specifically the Carnahan-Starling equation of state which enables high density ratio and manipulation of surface tension, the force correction by \citet{Li2013b} which was later extended to three dimensions in \citet{Li2018}, and the collision matrix in \citet{Li2018}.
+More detail of these, and the method in general, is provided in section \ref{mthodsubsec1}.
+To capture the wetting phenomena and CAH, a geometric boundary condition \citep{Ding2007,Connington2013} is employed and this is described in section \ref{mthodsubsec2}.